 Ethiopian Demography and Health

 With 353,690 square kilometers of land area (32% of the country), Oromiya represents the largest regional State .
-The CSA estimate of 28,067,000 people for July 2008 indicates that its population size is also the largest.
-It has 35.4.% of the country’s population .
+The CSA estimate of 28,067,000 people for July 2008 and 38 million in Mid 2018 indicates that its population size is also the largest.
 The Oromo represent the majority ethnic group in Oromiya (85%), and in the country at large.
 Nearly 4 million are residents of urban areas giving an urbanization rate of 13.8% - slightly below the national average.
-Their percentage proportion has been estimated variously at 30% and higher (up to 40% of the country’s total) but the mid-way estimate (above) seems to be closer to the real proportion.
-The new (2007) census is expected to shed some light on exact numbers and percentages.
+Their percentage proportion has been estimated variously at 35% and higher, up to 40% of the country’s total although the higher figure seems to represent the real proportion.
 Administratively, Oromiya is divided into 17 zones, 245 Weredas, and 36 town administrations with 6500 kebele subdivisions (see map below).

 There is an apparent unanimity among authors, that the Oromo had not been part of present-day Ethiopia’s settled landscape prior to the 1550s.
 In the absence of scientific research and accurate historical accounting of their beginnings, the Oromo have often been described as “migrants” who arrived in Ethiopia proper from its southern-most reaches in mid-16th century, and settled amicably among all groups whose lands they had “appropriated”.
 Other labels used in place of migration include invasion, plunder, onslaught, conquest, etc. The source below also described them as aliens, and charactezed their early roles as destructive: